MiguelCastillo/azureContainer/README.md

 ### zure-init

--- azureContainer supports per directory settings, and this is the command to do this.
+-- azureContainer supports per directory settings, and this is the command to do it.

 Command to configure azureContainer in a directory.
 This is really handy if you want to simplify all `zure` commands you execute routinely in a particular directory.